 - Perform medical review of clinical study reports

-- Attend and present at investigator and company meetings as needed and requested
+- Attend and present at investigator and company meetings as needed in collaboration with Medical Affairs

 - Manage integration of clinical programs with regulatory strategy